haKingdomsCraft/MythicRelics/README.md

 You can redeem your relic by placing it on a block.

 # Tiers:
-- Tier I: Ancient Relic
+- Tier I: Ancient Relic (DONE)
-- Tier II: Rare Relic
+- Tier II: Rare Relic (Almost Done)
-- Tier III: Legendary Relic
+- Tier III: Legendary Relic (Planning Ideas)
-- Tier IV: Mythic Relic
+- Tier IV: Mythic Relic (Think of Following the plugin maker @RealAstro)

 Each tier has its own rewards.